Dyslexia Specialist Certificate - Wilson Reading System® Certification

-An exciting opportunity for teachers to complete the coursework and training hours for the WILSON® Level I Certification
+An exciting opportunity for teachers to complete the coursework and training hours for the WRS Level I Certification

-The Graduate Certificate in Multisensory Reading Instruction Level I provides the courses required for the WILSON® Level I Certification, and also offers the opportunity to work with a certified WILSON® trainer to complete your observation hours.
+The Dyslexia Specialist Certificate provides the courses required for the Wilson Reading System® (WRS) Level I Certification, and also offers the opportunity to work with a certified WRS trainer to complete your observation hours.

 At Drexel, we are committed to preparing teachers to meet the diverse and changing needs of students today.
-The Graduate Certificate in Multisensory Reading Instruction Level I prepares teachers and tutors to work with students who are reading and spelling below grade level or have been diagnosed with language based learning disabilities.
-Students will learn an in-depth knowledge of the sound-symbol relationship of the English language, the structure of the English language, and how to use diagnostic techniques to help students who struggle with decoding and spelling.
+The Dyslexia Specialist Certificate prepares teachers and tutors to work with students who are reading and spelling below grade level or have been diagnosed with language based learning disabilities.
+You will gain an in-depth knowledge of the sound-symbol relationship of the English language, the structure of the English language, and how to use diagnostic techniques to help students who struggle with decoding and spelling.

-- Ability to receive WILSON® Reading Certification Level I upon completion of the certificate program
+- Ability to receive WRS Certification Level I upon completion of the certificate program

-- Access to three WILSON® certified trainers from the School of Education faculty
+- Access to three WRS certified trainers from the School of Education faculty

 - A flexible and efficient path to a highly sought-after credential